-Administration Manager Apex Investment Administration (NZ) Limited, the administration manager for the Funds currently As at the date of this document Custodian The New Zealand Guardian Trust Company Limited, which holds the assets of each Fund as custodian Establishment Deed The establishment deed for each Fund Gross fund value A Fund's net assets, ignoring the aggregate of any accruals for fees and expenses (including our fees and the Supervisor's fees), calculated in accordance with the Trust Deed FMCA The Financial Markets Conduct Act 2013 Fund A fund within the Salt Investment Funds, which are currently the: Salt NZ Dividend Appreciation Fund, Salt Enhanced Property Fund, Salt Long Short Fund, Salt Core NZ Shares Fund, Salt Sustainable Income Fund, Salt Sustainable Global Shares Fund, Salt Sustainable Global Listed Infrastructure Fund, and Salt Sustainable Global Listed Property Fund.
+Administration Manager Apex Investment Administration (NZ) Limited, the administration manager for the Funds currently As at the date of this document Custodian Apex Investment Administration (NZ) Limited, appointed by the supervisor to hold the assets of the Funds Establishment Deed The establishment deed for each Fund Gross fund value A Fund's net assets, ignoring the aggregate of any accruals for fees and expenses (including our fees and the Supervisor's fees), calculated in accordance with the Trust Deed FMCA The Financial Markets Conduct Act 2013 Fund A fund within the Salt Investment Funds, which are currently the: Salt NZ Dividend Appreciation Fund, Salt Enhanced Property Fund, Salt Long Short Fund, Salt Core NZ Shares Fund, Salt Income Fund, Salt Capital Growth Fund, Salt Select Global Shares Fund, Salt Global Listed Infrastructure Fund, and Salt Global Listed Property Fund.
 Net fund value The Fund's gross fund value less the aggregate of any accruals for fees and expenses (including our fees and the Supervisor's fees) PIE Portfolio investment entity, a special type of investment vehicle for income tax purposes where tax is usually paid on your behalf at a rate approximating your marginal tax rate Salt Salt Funds Management Limited, our parent company and the investment manager of the Funds Shorting, short selling, shorts, and short positions 'Shorting' or 'short selling' (also referred to as 'shorts' and 'short positions') is borrowing shares from a counterparty and selling these with the intention of buying them back at a later date and at a lower price in order to return the borrowed shares back to the counterparty and realise a profit.
 However, if the subsequent purchase price is higher than the initial selling price, the relevant Fund will incur a loss Supervisor The New Zealand Guardian Trust Company Limited, the supervisor of the Funds SIPO The statement of investment policy and objectives for the Funds